The Best Way to Cut Aluminum – Which Tool to Use? – Top Picks & Reviews

 3. Table Saw

 You can also use a table saw to cut through most aluminum.
 This isn’t necessarily the best method, but it can work.
 Table saws have plenty of power and precision for most grades of aluminum.
-Like the other methods, there are a few factors you’ll need to keep in mind when cutting aluminum with a table saw, however.
+However, like the other methods, there are a few factors you’ll need to keep in mind when cutting aluminum with a table saw.

 You’ll need a blade specifically designed to cut through non-ferrous metals.
-If you can get it, choose a blade that is specifically designed for aluminum.
-Many companies make these for their table saws, but not all of them do.
+If you can get it, choose a blade specifically designed for aluminum.
+Many companies make these for their table saws, but not all do.
 You should also lubricate the blade while you’re cutting.
-You don’t want the aluminum to stick to your saw blade while you’re cutting, as this can be dangerous.
+You don’t want the aluminum to stick to your saw blade while cutting, as this can be dangerous.

-While you’re cutting, the aluminum will likely get quite hot as well.
-Aluminum also creates dust, which may be hot from the friction of the blade.
+While you’re cutting, the aluminum will also get quite hot.
+It also creates dust, which may be hot from the blade’s friction.
 You should turn off your dust collection system while cutting aluminum.
 You don’t want a hot piece of aluminum dust landing on your regular sawdust and starting a fire.

 We prefer the Tacklife Table Saw for most uses.